-Here at College we know that some students have had different experiences to many of their peers.
+Here at the College, we know that some students have had different experiences to many of their peers.
 We understand that coming to college is a new start and you may not want to be identified as a care leaver or looked-after child.
 All of our support is confidential and discreet and only key members of our wellbeing team will have this information.
-Virtually all the support outlined here is available to every student in our College.
+Virtually all the support outlined here is available to every student in our college.

 We recognise that there may be particular challenges for students who have been in a ‘looked-after’ environment and we offer the following support.

-The Guaranteed Bursary is a sum of £1,200 per year for those learners aged between 16 and 18 years, who the Government class as 'vulnerable':
+The Guaranteed Bursary is a sum of up to £1,200 per year for those learners aged between 16 and 18 years, who the Government class as 'vulnerable'.
+These include:

 Support for you

 We are unique in the way we support our students in the pastoral care we offer.
 All students are provided with a specialist Personal Tutor who has the job of supporting them throughout their time with us.
-As a care leaver or looked-after child, you will be paired up with one of our Tutors who has had specific experience with this type of care.
-Personal Tutor, Anne Temple-Hall coordinates the support for care leavers and children who are looked after.
+As a care experienced student, you will be paired up with one of our Tutors who has had specific experience with this type of care.
+Personal Tutor, Lesley Connor coordinates the support for our care experienced students.

 Career advice and guidance

-Our award winning Prospects team will be able to support you with arrangements for work experience, volunteering and planning for the future.
+Our award winning careers team will be able to support you with arrangements for work experience, volunteering and planning for the future.
 To find out more about the assistance available, click here.

 We have a full-time team of independent counsellors.
 We know that some students feel worried about the range of choices and options that face them as they move towards independence.
 Sometimes it is good to discuss these things with someone who isn’t a teacher or carer.
 Click here to find out more.